Museums in Goa

 Goa Chitra Museum, Benaulim

 Its long history as a former Portuguese colony is extant in its 17th-century churches and the area’s tropical spice plantations.
 The land is filled with ancestral wisdom and a rich cultural heritage evident in every nook and corner.
 Victor Hugo Gomes, a native of Goa, decided to preserve this history by establishing Goa Chitra, an ethnographic museum, in the village of Benaulim.
-Set up in 2009, Goa Chitra is a 30-year labour of love for Victor—a tribute to his ancestors and their way of life.
+Set up in 2009, Goa Chitra is a 30-year labor of love for Victor—a tribute to his ancestors and their way of life.

 The museum houses a unique collection of traditional farming implements and other ancient tools of trade set up against the backdrop of a traditional organic farm.
 What began with 200 privately collected items, has now grown to more than 4,000 objects!
-Each of the artefacts is supported with information collected by interviewing the elder members of the respective community and studying its application in daily life.
+Each of the artifacts is supported by information collected by interviewing the elder members of the respective community and studying its application in daily life.
 Let’s take a tour of this tiny gem in Goa!

 Houses of Goa, Alto-Torda, Porvorim